Roles and Lanes Guide LoL - How to play better in League of Legends

-The thing is, that players in LoL community do not understand the consequences of their deeds and general rules of the game.
+The thing is, that players in the LoL community do not understand the consequences of their deeds and general rules of the game.
 They consider themselves the smartest entities in the Galaxy, but in fact, they have no idea what are they doing and why.
 On the contrary, you will see more humility the higher up the ladder you look.
 For example, Fnatic Rekkles, one of the best ADC's in Europe, claims he's at best 7th ADC in the world placing Uzi and JackeyLove above himself.
-For comparison, typical Yasuo player from Silver considers himself the best player in the world.
+For comparison, a typical Yasuo player from Silver considers himself the best player in the world.
 No discussion.

 Humility will definitely help you climb and improve.
 Only fool thinks he already knows everything.

-Also be sure to check out our newest Teamfight Tactics guide.
+Also, be sure to check out our newest Teamfight Tactics guide.
 Join the hype!